fortinet-fortisoar/solution-pack-brute-force-attack-response/README.md

 ### Introduction

-*Brute Force Attack Response Solution Pack* is designed to provide a set of investigation and utility playbooks to respond to suspicious Repeated login failure.
+*Brute Force Attack Response Solution Pack* is designed to provide a set of investigation and utility playbooks to respond to suspicious Repeated login failures.

-Configure ingestion using Connectors such as FortiSIEM, Syslog.
-Ingestion process creates an alert of type 'Brute Force Attempts', and then triggers the response workflow.
+Configure ingestion using Connectors such as FortiSIEM and Syslog.
+The ingestion process creates an alert of type **Brute Force Attempts**, and then triggers the response workflow.

-Refer to Simulation Scenarion - Brute Force Attempt to experience the use case without any Ingestion configuration.
+Refer to Simulation Scenario - Brute Force Attempt to experience the use case without any Ingestion configuration.

 ### Usage

+Refer to [Simulate Scenario documentation](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to understand how to Simulate and Reset scenarios.

-This Solution Pack ships with following simulation scenarios.
-[Refer](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to Simulate Scenario documentation to undersand how to Simulate and Reset Scenario.
+This Solution Pack ships with the following simulation scenarios.

 #### 1. Scenario - Brute Force Attempt

-The scenario generates a demo alert of Type 'Brute Force Attempt' from Syslog.
+This scenario generates a demo alert of Type **Brute Force Attempt** from Syslog.

-Goto generated alert and observe the following:
+Navigate to a generated alert and observe the following:

 - Alert created with Type Brute Force Attempts
 - Reported Alert contains Source and Destination IP
-- Targeted Assets details and other related source Data
+- Targeted Assets details and other related sources Data

 #### 2. Scenario - Brute Force Attempt (FortiSIEM)

-The scenario generates a demo alert of Type 'Brute Force Attempt' from FortiSIEM
+This scenario generates a demo alert of Type **Brute Force Attempt** from FortiSIEM.

-Goto generated alert and observe the following:
+Navigate to a generated alert and observe the following:

 - Alert created with Type Brute Force Attempts
 - Reported Alert contains Source and Destination IP
-- hostname details and other related source Data
+- hostname details and other related sources Data

-**Investigate Brute Force Attempt**:  Launch "Investigate Brute Force" and "Investigate Brute Force(FortiSIEM)"Playbook and observe various investigation activities such as
+**Investigate Brute Force Attempt**:  Launch **Investigate Brute Force** and **Investigate Brute Force(FortiSIEM)** Playbook and observe various investigation activities such as

 - Source IP is external or internal
 - Reputation of Source IP (using Virustotal Threat intel connector)
 - retrieve More details of Source IP from Splunk or Active Directory
-- Block IP as a part of BFA remediation Process
+- Block IP as a part of the BFA remediation Process

 ## Prerequisites